Dalit author says Made in Heaven 2 used her work ‘without permission or credit’

 Indian author and activist Yashica Dutt has claimed that Made In Heaven 2’s showrunners used her life story and work without permission.

-In episode five of director Zoya Akhtar and Neeraj Ghaywan’s famous show, actor Radhika Apte plays the role of a Dalit bride who opts for a Buddhist wedding to reassert her caste identity and pride.
+In episode five of director Zoya Akhtar and Reema Kagti’s famous Amazon Prime show, actor Radhika Apte plays the role of a Dalit bride who opts for a Buddhist wedding to reassert her caste identity and pride.
 In India, a Dalit is considered a member of the lowest rung in the traditional Hindu social hierarchy.

-Dutt claims that the show’s producers used the story from her book Coming Out as Dalit without any prior notice or permission.
+Dutt claims that the show’s producers and director Neeraj Ghaywan used the story from her book Coming Out as Dalit without any prior notice or permission.

 In a long statement on Instagram, Dutt wrote: “It’s been an overwhelming few days.